Font Families¶

 Paperlogy¶

-A clean, professional typeface designed specifically for documents and papers.
-Paperlogy offers excellent readability in dense text environments typical of academic and business publications.
+A clean, professional typeface designed for documents.
+Paperlogy offers excellent readability in dense text environments.
+Includes full Korean (한글) glyph support.

 Font Weight Reference¶